DUNE/dune-justin/docs/tutorials.dune.md

 Now we can start the tutorial itself.

-Set up DUNE UPS and justin if you've not already done that within your
+Enter an SL7 Apptainer container and set up DUNE UPS and justin if you've not already done that within your session:

-session:
+    /cvmfs/dune.opensciencegrid.org/products/dune/justin/justin-sl7-setup
     source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh
     setup justin